ardiehl/emModbus2influx/readme.md

 rs485=0
 ```

 Specify the serial port parameters, defaults are shown above.
-Parity can be N for none, E for even or O for odd.
+__parity__ can be N for none, E for even or O for odd.

 ### InfluxDB - common for version 1 and 2